-The elegant house was built in around 1900 and was once the home of Dr Rashleigh, whose family can be traced back to the days of Sir Frances Drake and the Spanish Armada.
-It was always a private home until World War II when it was acquired by The Home Office.
+The elegant house was built in around 1900 and was once the home of Dr. Rashleigh, whose family can be traced back to the days of Sir Frances Drake and the Spanish Armada.
+It was a private home until World War II when it was acquired by The Home Office.

 The late owners of the house were Mr & Mrs Johnson.
-Mr Johnson was a director and share holder of the Basset confectionary company.
-At this time, the whole estate was self-sufficient with food coming from the kitchen gardens and even a dairy!
+Mr Johnson was a director and shareholder of the Basset confectionary company.
+At this time, the whole estate was self-sufficient with food grown in the kitchen gardens and even a dairy!

 When Mr Johnson died in 1954, Mrs Johnson moved to one of their smaller properties in the local area.